If You Are the One (game show): 2010 and 2020 edition

 Twenty-four women stand in an arc, each behind a podium with a light that they initially turn on.
+Between 28 March 2020 and 25 April 2020, due to the COVID-19 pandemic, the number of women was reduced to twelve for safe-distancing purposes.

 The women face a single man, who chooses one of them as his "heartbeat girl" (simplified Chinese: 心动女生) from sight alone before any conversation between the women and the single man has taken place.
 The option for the “heartbeat girl” to be picked randomly is also available to the man, should he choose to have her picked this way.
 His choice of "heartbeat girl" is initially known only to himself and the host of the programme - although there has been one instance where this has been revealed soon after.

 The single man uses two or three video clips to reveal some personal information such as occupation, interests, love history and friends' opinions.
 During each video clip, each of the women decides whether or not he is still "date-worthy" in her opinion by keeping her light on or turning it off.
 The contestants, psychologists and host frequently exchange banter with each other when video clips aren't being shown.

 If a girl doesn't like the man, she will turn her light off (followed by a sound cue).

 A new procedural option, "burst light" (simplified Chinese: 爆灯), enabling a woman to signal a special interest in the man, was introduced to the programme in the episode broadcast on 20 October 2012.
 It can be activated only once per round, and is heralded by a "smashing" sound cue, followed by a show of pulsating hearts, along with the number of the woman who "burst the light", on display screens around the studio.
 It is essentially the opposite of turning the podium light off; instead, a woman who "bursts the light" is choosing to signal her interest in the man demonstratively rather than just passively leaving her light on.
 If a woman has activated the "burst light", her light cannot be turned off; instead, her light changes to a pulsating heart display in the 2010 version, or a flashing yellow light in the 2020 version, and she is guaranteed a place as a finalist at the end of the round.